dr-dobermann/srvbus/s2/README.md

         return ServiceFunc(complexService), nil
     }

+In case the Service should keep state or there is necessity in complex data and logic, the standard model `struct + methods` could be used.

+    type newService struct {

+        //...

+    }

+    func (ns *newService) Run(ctx context.Context) error {

+        //

+        return nil
+    }

+    func NewService(ctx context.Context,
+        params ...ServiceParam) (ServiceRunner, error) {

+        ns := new(newService)

+        // initialize data structure and service

+        return ns, nil
+    }

 Some services could be stopped and resumed.
 These services should provide stop channel stopCh during their registration over AddService.
 This channel is used to tell to the Service that it should stop.
 To stop service the ServiceServer send struct{} into it.

-To resume the Service its method Run is called again.
-The channel could be also be used to send another information into the running service.
+To resume the Service its Run method shoul be called again.
 This model makes it possible to create streaming services.
 Services, which don't provide such channel cannot be stopped and resumed.

 ## Run and Stop the ServiceServer